-If you have an eCommerce site and looking for an online payment solution then WPForms WordPress plugin is the best for you.
+If you have an eCommerce site and looking for an online payment solution, then the WPForms WordPress plugin is the best for you.

 WPForms allows us to connect with Stripe and accept the payment online.
 Recently, WPForms started accepting recurring payments with Stripe.

-For the newcomers, I have written a separate article about the configuration of Stripe in the WPForms plugin, you can read the below article before moving forward.
+I have written a separate article about the configuration of Stripe in the WPForms plugin for the newcomers.
+However, you can read the below article before moving forward.

 User Interface of Form Entry

-WPForms has updated its user interface to let users know about the recurring payment and one-time payment entries.
-Now, you can able to see the recurring icon in front of recurring payment entry (refer below screenshot).
-In this way, we can avoid the confusion between recurring and one-time payment.
+WPForms has updated its user interface to let users know about recurring payments and one-time payment entries.
+You can now see the recurring icon in front of the recurring payment entry (refer below screenshot).
+In this way, we can avoid the confusion between recurring and one-time payments.

-If you click on the entry you will get the detailed report of the payment.
-Also, there are few links that can take you to the stripe account.
+If you click on the entry, you will get the detailed report of the payment.
+Also, few links can take you to the stripe account.
 WPForms allows us to connect with the Stripe website seamlessly.

 - Transaction ID- information about the payment which was made.